 Thomas Chandler, Dean

-Our master’s and doctoral students total more than 730 motivated individuals who are studying to become researchers, educators and practitioners.
-Not only do we have the only accredited school of public health in the state, but we also have the third highest proportion of doctoral graduates among all 55 accredited schools of public health in the U.S. Our graduate students consistently win campus, state and national honors in scholarship, academic achievement and service.
-Our doctoral program in exercise science was just recognized “No. 1 in the USA” by the National Academy of Kinesiology.
+Our master’s and doctoral students total more than 770 motivated individuals who are studying to become researchers, educators and practitioners.
+Not only do we have the only accredited school of public health in the state, our graduate students consistently win campus, state and national honors in scholarship, academic achievement and service.
+Our doctoral program in exercise science was has been recognized “No. 1 in the USA” by the National Academy of Kinesiology for the second five-year cycle in a row.
 All of our doctoral and many of our master’s students publish their research with faculty mentors in the most respected journals in their fields.
-In 2015, Arnold School faculty and students published a record 535 peer-reviewed articles.
+In 2021, Arnold School faculty and students published a record 719 peer-reviewed articles.
 That number is growing and along with grantsmanship leads USC as “the” metric to beat for scholarly productivity.

 Essential to the success of our students is strong support from faculty and staff.
-Our award-winning faculty now number more than 130 doctorally-trained scientists and clinicians.
+Our award-winning faculty now number more than 177 scientists and clinicians.
 (The school began in 1975 with only seven faculty, cobbled together from various departments around campus.)
 All faculty mentor students inside and outside the classroom, engaging them in nearly every aspect of their work—work that makes a major impact on public health, locally and globally.
-Our faculty just completed a third record year in extramural funding, garnering nearly $36 million for the fiscal year 2015—$11 million of which was awarded by the National Institutes of Health—in research and other competitive grants.
+Our faculty just completed a third record year in extramural funding, garnering nearly $43.5 million for the fiscal year 2021.

 In these times of diminished state funding for higher education, these grants and gifts are so important to the work we do here.
 They support research across our six departments, which focus on some of the most serious problems affecting the health of people and of the environment.
 For example, our researchers have developed novel community-based approaches to identify and mitigate health disparities in cancer, diabetes, stroke, heart disease, maternal and child health, food insecurity, physical activity, ADHD and environmental health among children.
-They are also examining literacy, chronic stroke recovery, obesity, food safety, healthy aging and tobacco control.
+They are also examining literacy, chronic stroke recovery, obesity, food safety, healthy aging, tobacco control and the COVID-19 pandemic.
 Arnold School faculty influence smart policies related to health care delivery and enhancing access to health care providers for underserved populations.
 And so much more!

 All faculty mentor students inside and outside the classroom, engaging them in nearly every aspect of their work--work that makes a major impact on public health, locally and globally.